HILA

 44/**

 45 * @brief EVEN_SITES_FIRST is default.
-To traverse odd sites first set -DEVEN_SITES_FIRST=0
+To traverse sites on natural (parity invariant) order use

 64#endif